Special report - The perils of Paulson

 The picture isn't much prettier for Paulson's large share holdings in Citigroup, Popular (formerly Banco Popular) and SunTrust Banks.
 The value of Paulson's equity stake in those three banks, assuming the funds haven't sold any shares since March 31, would have declined by more than $800 million over the past four months.

-And then there is Sino-Forest TRE.TO, the troubled Chinese forestry company.
+And then there is Sino-Forest, the troubled Chinese forestry company.
 Paulson absorbed a $500 million loss on the stock in June after allegations of accounting irregularities at the Hong Kong-based company surfaced earlier in the month. (link.reuters.com/hem23s)

 The series of missteps is tarnishing the near god-like status the former Bear Stearns trader has earned over the past few years.